Len Sassaman

 Leonard Harris Sassaman (April 9, 1980 – July 3, 2011) was an American technologist, information privacy advocate, and the maintainer of the Mixmaster anonymous remailer code and operator of the randseed remailer.
 Much of his career gravitated towards cryptography and protocol development.

 Early life and education

 Sassaman graduated in 1998 from The Hill School, Pottstown, Pennsylvania.
+He was diagnosed with depression as a teenager.
 By 18, he was on the Internet Engineering Task Force responsible for the TCP/IP protocol underlying the Internet.
-It is speculated that he may have been the anonymous creator of the Bitcoin network.
-He was diagnosed with depression as a teenager.
-In 1999, Len moved to the San Francisco Bay Area, quickly became a regular in the cypherpunk community and moved in with Bram Cohen.
+In 1999, Len moved to the San Francisco Bay Area, quickly became a regular in the cypherpunk community, and moved in with Bram Cohen.

 Career

 Sassaman was employed as the security architect and senior systems engineer for Anonymizer.
 He was a PhD candidate at the Katholieke Universiteit Leuven in Belgium, as a researcher with the Computer Security and Industrial Cryptography (COSIC) research group, led by Bart Preneel.
 David Chaum and Bart Preneel were his advisors.

 Sassaman was a well-known cypherpunk, cryptographer and privacy advocate.
 He worked for Network Associates on the PGP encryption software, was a member of the Shmoo Group, a contributor to the OpenPGP IETF working group, the GNU Privacy Guard project, and frequently appeared at technology conferences like DEF CON.
 Sassaman was the co-founder of CodeCon along with Bram Cohen, co-founder of the HotPETS workshop (with Roger Dingledine of Tor and Thomas Heydt-Benjamin), co-author of the Zimmermann–Sassaman key-signing protocol, and at the age of 21, was an organizer of the protests following the arrest of Russian programmer Dmitry Sklyarov.